This is the third post in a series on Boston’s angels.

 The Sumner Tunnel was the first of three underwater passages under Boston Harbor.
 It carries traffic from Logan International Airport and Route 1A in East Boston to the city, where it has two exits.
 One travels under route I-93 and emerges on the west side of the highway near the Haymarket Subway Station.
 The other routes traffic to route I-93 North and Storrow Drive.

 Opened on June 30, 1934, the Sumner Tunnel carried traffic in both directions for 27 years until the parallel Callahan Tunnel opened in 1961.
 It was named for William Hyslop Sumner, founder of the Massachusetts Horticultural Society and developer of Noddle’s Island in Boston Harbor.
-It’s more than a mile long and over 30 feet in diameter.
+It carries cars for a mile and is more than 30 feet in diameter.

 Joseph Colletti’s Angels

 The angels bracket a circular relief framed by oak leaves.
-Below this is the dedication inscribed in bronze letters.
+Below this appears the dedication inscribed in bronze letters.

 The Sumner Memorial Tunnel angels were sculpted by Joseph Arthur Coletti in 1934, when the cars the angels carry were the height of automotive design.